clerisy47/LeafGuard/README.md

 streamlit app.py
 ```
 Then, open a web browser and go to http://localhost:5000/.
-Upload an image and the application will predict the face in the image using the pre-trained machine learning model.
+Upload an image and the application will predict the disease of tomato in the image using the pre-trained deep learning model.

 # Files
 * app.py: This is the Streamio web application that serves as the main entry point of the program.
 It uses the machine learning model to predict the disease in an uploaded image.